epomatti/azure-django-app-metrics/README.md

 Set the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable.

-Apply the migrations and start the server.
+Apply the migrations and start the server to start sending telemetery.

 ```sh
 python manage.py migrate